LettereUniche/FuelManager/README.md

 * If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
 * Install the latest version of [ModComponent](https://github.com/dommrogers/ModComponent) and its dependencies.
 * Install the latest version of [RadialMenuUtilities](https://github.com/Arkhorse/RadialMenuUtilities).
-(NOT YET UPDATED)
 * Install the latest version of [KeyboardUtilities.dll](https://github.com/ds5678/KeyboardUtilities).
 * Download `FuelManager.dll` and `FuelManager.modcomponent` from the [releases page](https://github.com/Arkhorse/FuelManager/releases)
 * Move `FuelManager.dll` and `FuelManager.modcomponent` into your mods folder.